Noodulz/timmyTTS/README.md

 # TimmyTTS
 ![toad](toad.png)
-TimmyTTS is a text-to-speech bot that can generate and send audio files of speech synthesis in multiple languages.
+TimmyTTS is a text-to-speech Discord bot that can generate and send audio files of speech synthesis in multiple languages.
 This does not require being in a voice channel at all as it generates and sends an mp3 file playing the speech instead.
 In addition, TimmyTTS can also translate text, and identify the language in text.

 ## Supported Languages
 Languages supported include Arabic, Simplified Chinese, Cantonese, Traditional Chinese, English, French, German, Hebrew, Hindi, Indonesian, Italian, Japanese, Korean, Malay, Portuguese, Russian, Spanish, Swedish, Tagalog, Tamil, Thai and Vietnamese.